n-igbokwe/react_native_setup/README.md

 https://reactnative.dev/docs/state

 -----------

-GET REQUESTS / USE EFFECT:
+GET REQUESTS / USE EFFECT [react_test/getRequestExample]

 No link for this one unforunately but it is very similar to making GET requests in react just with a few additional quirks.